Llanfechan

 Llanfechan is a small church settlement in the community of Treflys, consisting of a church and a farm, and the surrounding area, it is beside the A483 on the north side of the Irfon Valley near Cilmeri, about 7 km west of Builth Wells, Powys, Wales.

+Until 1986 Llanafanfechan was a community.

 Name

 The community was originally known as Llanafan Fechan (Welsh for the "Lesser" fechan "Parish" llan of Saint Afan) to distinguish it from the larger one nearby, Llanafan Fawr.
 The settlement was referred to as Llanavon vechan in 1543.
 A third Llanafan also exists in Ceredigion, near the Trawsgoed Estate.

 The settlement

 The Imperial Gazetteer of England and Wales (1870–72) describes the settlement as follows: LLANAFAN-FECHAN, or LLANFECHAN, a parish in Builth district, Brecon; on the river Irvon ...
 Acres, 2,783.
 Real property, £927.
 Pop[ulation], 163.
 Houses, 25.
 The surface is hilly, and the rocks include slate.
 Gwarafog, an ancient mansion, is now a farm-house.
 The living is a p[erpetual] curacy, annexed to the vicarage of Llanafan-Fawr, in the diocese of St. David's.
 The church is small.

 The population fell from about 170 in 1801 to less than 90 in 1961, peaking in 1831 at nearly 190.
 In 1881, agriculture dominated male employment (64% of 39) and apart from a schoolmaster all the rest had manual jobs of various kinds.